 What does blood sugar have to do with dietary ketosis?
 Why should you care about your blood sugar levels if you are not diabetic?
 As a therapeutic nutritionist, I have to say that everybody needs to know their blood sugar levels.

 Maintaining carbohydrate intake less than 20g daily will reduce your fasting blood sugar below 80 mg/dl or 4.4 mmol/L. Yes, saturated fats are really healthy for us as well as cholesterol for vital bodily functions.
-Once you get on average your blood ketones to be at 2.0 mmol/L, your blood sugar will fall to ideal levels.
+Once you get on average your blood ketones at 2.0 mmol/L, your blood sugar will fall to ideal levels.